The Carillon at Mayo Clinic

 Though the minimum number of bells for an instrument to be considered a carillon is 23, many instruments contain a larger number of bells.
 Instruments with at least 48 bells are considered “concert” carillons and are suitable for the majority of music written for the instrument.
 The carillon at Mayo Clinic contains 56 bells.
 The world’s largest carillon contains 78 bells and is located in Moscow, Russia.

-There are more than 180 carillons in the United States and Canada.
+There are 192 carillons in the United States and Canada.
 Most are located at places of worship and educational institutions.

 To learn more, visit websites for The Guild of Carillonneurs in North America, The World Carillon Federation and Tower Bells for detailed information on similar instruments found around the globe.